 The AHA is headquartered in Dallas, Texas and has 144 local offices in 50 US states.

-The AHA reported $639.5 million in total revenue in fiscal 2012 (ended June), and total expenses of about $617 million.
-Special events is the association's largest single revenue source, accounting for 40% of the 2012 total.
-Contributions and bequests combined represent about 40%.
+The AHA reported $784.7 million in fiscal 2014 revenues and expenses of $666 million.
+Special events are the association's largest single revenue source, accounting for about 40% of the 2014 total.
+Contributions and bequests combined represented more than 30%.
+Public Support revenues came in at $555 million in 2013-14, an 8.7% increase over the previous year.
+Other revenues, including CPR training, was $230 million in 2013-14 (30% up).

 In recent years, the AMA has been particularly concerned with the incidence of obesity among youth.
 It moved to tackle childhood obesity and developed the Alliance for a Healthier Generation through a partnership with the William J. Clinton Foundation.
 It also launched the What Moves U campaign with the NFL Foundation.
 In its effort to end stroke, the association boosted its spending to reach African Americans with its Power To End Stroke campaign.
 (The American Stoke Association is a division of the AHA.)